 Once the open pit is fully flooded or pumping from the MRA seepage ponds has ceased, the water quality of the MRA seepage ponds will be monitored.
+If the water quality of the MRA seepage ponds is not deemed suitable for direction discharge to the environment, pumping of this water into the mine water pond would continue.
+Alternatively, the water could be pumped to the pit to accelerate flooding (Table 9-1).
 Based on current studies of the mine rock geochemistry, issues with water quality are currently not anticipated.
-Progressive rehabilitation of the MRA will also be undertaken.
+Progressive re-habilitation of the MRA will also be undertaken.
 Should water quality not be as predicted a contingency for treatment will be provided if required.

 The MRA seepage ponds would be drained.
 Any settled solids or sediments would be sampled to identify suitability to remain in place.
-The pond dams would then be breached and the breached dam slopes stabilized.
+The pond dams would then be breached, and the breached dam slopes stabilized.
 The area around the seepage water collection ponds would be revegetated and the water would naturally drain to the environment.
 The infrastructure that facilitated the pumping would be removed and appropriately disposed of and / or recycled / reused where possible, either in the demolition landfill or in an appropriate off-site location.

-If the water quality of the MRA seepage collection ponds is not deemed suitable for direct discharge to the environment, pumping of this water into the pit would continue.
+If the water quality of the MRA seepage collection ponds is not deemed suitable for direct discharge to the environment, pumping of this water into the pit would continue, if required, once the mine water pond has been decommissioned.